jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 If the `class` is `internal`, the members are automatically `internal` too.
-When making the `class` `public`, access modifiers of methods may need to change, creating an opportunity for error.
+When making the `class` `public`, more access modifiers may need to change, creating an opportunity for error.

 ### Prefer Interface Types